Skip to navigation Skip to content

 Where is Lost & Found?

 Non-music lost & found items (e.g., water bottles, clothing items) will be taken to the Memorial Union North help desk (573-884-8793).
-Sheet music or instruments will be taken to the MSHSAA headquarters located in Stotler Lounge in Memorial Union North (573-875-4880).
+Sheet music or instruments will be taken to the MSHSAA headquarters located in Stotler Lounge in Memorial Union North (573-875-4880)

 Where can I eat?

 There are many eateries on campus and throughout the downtown area.
-MU School of Music organizations also sell snacks on Lowry Mall.
+MU School of Music organizations also sell food on Lowry Mall.
 Please note that all MU Campus Dining locations are cashless and only accept Apple Pay, Google Pay, credit cards, and debit cards.

 Can I listen to MU School of Music performances while I am on campus?